detekt/detekt/docs/_posts/2019-08-04-calling-it-one-zero.md

 - RC16 was released in Jun 2019

 **65%** of users are on a version published in 2019.
 But we clearly lost some users in the older versions due to breaking changes in RC13 and RC15.
-I'm excited to see how many users will jump to the 1.x.x release train and how this numbers will look like.
+We are excited to see how many users will jump to the 1.x.x release train and how these numbers will look like.

 Last but not least here is a worldmap of where detekt users are coming from.